dongahn/resource-query/README.md

 will print available options.  `resource-query> help` will print out messages to explain cli commands.

-NOTE: both `resource-query` and scheduling infrastructure work within Flux are in very early development stages; please set your expectations accordingly.

 ## Generating Resources Using GraphML (GRUG)

 GRUG is a GraphML-based language for specifying a resource-graph generation recipe.